© All rights reserved to Barnea Jaffa Lande Law offices

 Hanna specializes in advising clients on various tax issues.
 His expertise extends to corporate tax, transaction tax, international taxation, indirect taxes, and individual taxation.

-Adv.
-Hanna Daher represents clients in tax assessment discussions with the tax authorities.
+As part of his practice, Hanna represents clients before the tax authorities and in assessment proceedings.
 In addition, he prepares and drafts tax opinions, pre-ruling applications, and withholding tax applications.
+His experience also extends to real estate taxation, VAT, and sales tax.

-Hanna also guides clients through each step of complicated transactions.
-This includes performing tax due diligence services, obtaining rulings and certificates from the tax authorities, and assisting the client in the post-transaction phase and with structuring services.
+Hanna guides clients through all stages of complex transactions.
+This includes performing tax due diligence services, obtaining rulings and certificates from the tax authorities, and assisting clients in the post-transaction phase, including structuring services.

 Before joining Barnea, Hanna worked as a manager in the tax department at EY.

-ITR World Tax, a tax-dedicated legal directory, ranked Hanna as a “Rising Star” in its 2024 guide.
+For the past several years, ITR World Tax, a tax-dedicated legal directory, has ranked Hanna as a “Rising Star.”

 Education: